MARA Colts Tackle Football

 -

-This link has instructions on how to upload documents into your player profile
+This link provides instructions on how to upload documents into your player profile.

-Do teams need to provide any medical personnel during practices?
+Do teams need to provide medical personnel during practices?

 -